myselflatu/python-flight-checker/README.md

 ```bash
 python flight_checker.py
 ```
-3. Follow the prompts to input the flight details.
+3.Follow the prompts to input the flight details.